Georgetown, Colorado: History

 The area was first settled in 1859 during the Pike's Peak Gold Rush.
 George and David Griffith were members of a mining party which decided to separate from the others in the Central City and Idaho Springs areas.
-They found gold in Clear Creek (near the present day site of the Alpine Inn) and decided to settle in the area for the rest of the summer and fall.
-The Griffith Mining District incorporated in June of 1860.
-Soon after the formation of the Griffith Mining District, several early residents joined together to form the "Georgetown Company," claiming 640 acres for a town site.
-The town site would be overseen by the Girffith Mining District.
+They found gold in Clear Creek (near the present-day site of the Alpine Inn) and decided to settle in the area for the rest of the summer and fall.
+The Griffith Mining District incorporated in June 1860.
+Soon after the formation of the Griffith Mining District, several early residents joined to form the "Georgetown Company," claiming 640 acres for a townsite.
+The townsite would be overseen by the Griffith Mining District.
 The commercial district was tagged "Main Street," a name which would continue into the 20th century.
 The center of the nascent town was roughly in the area of the I-70 interchange, close to the present-day Rutherford stables.

 Silver, the main product from the district, was not discovered until 1864.
 John Henry Bowman (1850–1900) came to Silver Plume, Colorado, in 1883, then moved to Georgetown, Colorado, in 1885.
 A machinist, he worked as foreman of the Miners Sampling Works.
 Later, he was superintendent of the American Sisters Mine, a company in which he owned stock.
 American Sisters Mine was a consolidation of Two Sisters Mine and Native American Mine, silver mines located on Columbia Mountain in upper Clear Creek County, Colorado.
 In 1891–1892, John Bowman and his wife, Lavinia Potts Bowman (1848–1901) built what later became known as the Bowman/White House in Georgetown (a historical site today).
 There they raised two daughters, Iorria and Mary Ellen ("Mellie").
 In 1899, Iorria married J. E. Carnal and moved to Ohio.

 For the most part, Mellie (1876–1969) stayed in the family home after she married John James ("J.J.")
 White (1870–1932) in 1901.
 She inherited half of her father's share in the American Sisters Mine and served on the Georgetown Library Association from 1911–1922.

 Mellie's husband, John James White Sr., bought the remaining stock of what was now called the Two American Sisters Mine.
 He managed construction of a dam and power plant north of Georgetown, and built a new shaft house and mill at the mine site.
 White, an attorney, practiced law, served as the Police Judge (Mayor) of Georgetown from 1900–1902, and was President of the Georgetown school board.
 The Bowman-White House still remains, and is registered as a historical site in Georgetown, Colorado.